jjy1031/jjy1031.github.io/docs/Overview/Workflow.md

   ### 1. Creating GSM
   In this procedure, you can make GSM jobs from mother structures.
-  This algorithm considers number of connections to break, to change, to form and decides possible rxn.
+  This algorithm considers number of connections to break, to change, to form and decides possible rxn and generate possible driving coordinates.
   Result is stored in your/mother/structure/path/1_gsm/.../ISOMERS.TXT

   ```